 A reliable and fast software with multiple management functions.
 Format partitions with this powerfull tool in no time.

 3. Run a check disk scan

 - Insert the flash drive to scan in a USB slot.

 - Click This PC and then right-click your flash drive to open its context menu.

 - Select the Tools tab, and press the Check button.

-- A window might then open stating, “You don’t need to scan this drive.”
+- A window might then open stating, You don’t need to scan this drive.
 However, you can still initiate a manual scan by selecting the Scan and repair drive option.

-There’s no way you can format a flash drive that’s write protected.
-Some USB sticks include a write protect switch to lock or unlock them with.
+There’s no way you can format a flash drive that’s write-protected.
+Some USB sticks include a write-protect switch to lock or unlock them with.